 -Neale Walsch (from Conversations With God)

-As romantic as it sounds, the concept of one person completing another is flawed.
+Put your ego aside for a minute a listen to this statement: As romantic as it sounds, the concept of one person completing another is flawed.
 Two incomplete people cannot make a complete person, my friends.
 Seek to complete yourself.
 When you make that your mission, the love you can give to another will be out of this world.

 Title photo source unknown.